 Sex-based discrimination can meet the definition of sexual harassment.
 If a boss, coworker or another party discriminated against you because of your sex, sexual orientation, gender, gender expression or relationship status, and this negatively impacted your employment, you may be a victim of sexual harassment.
 The treatment of someone unfavorably because of that person’s sex is a crime within itself based on Title VII of the Civil Rights Act.
 You could file a complaint against your employer for sex-based discrimination alone.

 Can I Report Sexual Harassment Without Losing My Job?

 It is against the law for an employer to retaliate against you in any way for reporting sexual harassment, including by terminating your employment.
-If you lose your job, suffer a demotion, get a pay cut or face other negative repercussions shortly after complaining about or reporting sexual harassment, speak to an attorney about a possible retaliation lawsuit, even if your employer says he or she is letting you go for an unrelated reason.
+If you lose your job, suffer a demotion, get a pay cut or face other negative repercussions shortly after complaining about or reporting sexual harassment, speak to an L.A. employment attorney about a possible retaliation lawsuit, even if your employer says he or she is letting you go for an unrelated reason.

 How Do I Report Sexual Harassment?

 Report sexual harassment first to the company’s Human Resources department and then to the EEOC if the company does not remedy the issue.
 Most companies have internal systems for responding to harassment.
 Expect your employer to promptly investigate your allegations and take action against the harasser as necessary.
 If your employer fails to properly respond to the situation, take your case to the EEOC instead.
 The EEOC will investigate the incident and potentially host a mediation to remedy the issue.
 If this fails, you will then have the right to file a lawsuit against the company for sexual harassment.